 The Lavish Villas and Charming Villages voyage aboard Regent Seven Seas Cruises’ Voyager covers every iconic corner of the Adriatic and the Mediterranean, all in a little more than two weeks.
 Since the trip departs in early June, travelers will enjoy spring weather before the crush of summertime crowds and heat.

 A day on the Amalfi Coast.
-Consider hiring a private car for this one port of call (even if a tour is included in the price of your cruise), so that you can set your own pace and enjoy shopping for linen and pottery in Positano, dining al fresco at the Caruso Hotel in Ravello, and concluding with gelato in the quaint town of Amalfi—all the while enjoying the breathtaking scenery.
+Consider hiring a private car for this one port of call (even if a tour is included in the price of your cruise), so that you can set your own pace and enjoy shopping for linen and pottery in Positano, dining al fresco at the Caruso Hotel in Ravello, and concluding with gelato in the quaint town of Amalfi—all while enjoying the breathtaking scenery.
 Having a small private car provides that extra level of comfort as your driver maneuvers the twists and turns that make this coastline so memorable.
-An eight-hour private tour will cost about $800 to $1000.

 One that limits your sightseeing time by including a long midday meal.
 Read carefully the description of any full-day shore excursion offered by the cruise line; if it sounds like you’ll have to spend hours eating food you didn’t choose while surrounded by people you don’t know, stay away!
-Instead, find a local trattoria for a quick bite during a custom-tailored, flexlble, private shore tour (I arrange these all the time).
+Instead, find a local trattoria for a quick bite during a custom-tailored, flexible, private shore tour.

 Reykjavik’s incredible volcanic scenery, coupled with a culture and people unfamiliar to many travelers, has made it a hot port of call.
 From waterfalls to fjordlands to fishing villages to steep mountains, this land is a photographer’s paradise.
 Private touring is a bit pricey, but the cruise lines do a good job of arranging tours to the iconic sites and unique landscapes outside Reykjavik.
 With plenty of flights from the U.S., it’s also a convenient option for embarkation or debarkation, giving you a few extra days in the city and its environs.

 Sailing into Stockholm—via its archipelago of more than 30,000 islands, islets, and rock formations that stretch 48 miles to the Baltic Sea—is not to be missed.
 The topography and colors change constantly as you pass both beautiful grand homes and small farmhouses.
 Stockholm typically comes at the beginning or end of an itinerary, and while departing from this port in the afternoon is lovely, there’s nothing like approaching during the magical light of the morning.
-Photo opportunities abound, and I suggest that travelers make sure to get up early when sailing into Stockholm (at least two hours prior to scheduled arrival) and be stationed at a window, or outside on a nice day, to fully take in this sight.
+Get up early when sailing into Stockholm (at least two hours prior to scheduled arrival) and be stationed at a window, or outside on a nice day, to fully take in this sight.

-Travelers who’ve already seen St. Petersburg might consider making the 3.5-hour train trip from there to Moscow.
-I always advise signing up with the cruise line’s tour, to help with the logistics and avoid the need for a visa (visitors to Russia traveling with a licensed operator don’t need to get one).
+Travelers who’ve already seen St. Petersburg might consider making the three-and-a-half-hour train trip from there to Moscow.
+If you decide to go, sign up with the cruise line’s tour, to help with the logistics and avoid the need for a visa (visitors to Russia traveling with a licensed operator don’t need to get one).

 The Baltic is ideal during St. Petersburg’s “White Nights,” when dusk meets dawn and the sun does not dip deep enough below the horizon to bring on full darkness (a phenomenon lasting from late May through July, and peaking in mid-June).
 During this period, there is a playful feeling in the city as inhabitants and visitors enjoy being outside late into the night, and numerous ballet, opera, and music events take place.
 In Copenhagen, a pretty summer day finds locals strolling the famed streets and sailing the canals with smiles that a bright sky brings out in Scandinavians.
 Late August is also lovely in the Baltic, as the weather is still delightful but the crowds have diminished enough that one can actually see the Hermitage masterpieces up close.